Free resourceEvidence based

 Spaced repetition: review smarter, not more

-You could revise Biology for 6 hours in one session and forget 70% of it by next week.
-Or revise for 2 hours across 4 sessions — and remember it for months.
-Here is why that is not willpower.
-It is biology.
+You could revise Biology for 6 hours on Sunday and forget most of it by Friday.
+Or revise for 2 hours across 4 sessions and remember it for months.
+Same time.
+Completely different outcome.
+This is spaced repetition.

 Cepeda et al. (2006) — Psychological Bulletin, meta-analysis of 254 studies